If you’re simply feeling stressed, that’s not a reason for a stress test.

-- Stress echocardiography: Ultrasound imaging that shows how well your heart muscle is working to pump blood through your body.
+• Stress echocardiography: Ultrasound imaging that shows how well your heart is working to pump blood through your body when “stressed” by various modalities.

 Stress test limitations

-Stress tests go back decades and are very helpful in finding out if a patient’s symptoms are coming from coronary arteries with severe blockages, greater than 70 percent.
-While generally accurate, stress tests can sometimes be misleading.
+Stress tests go back decades and are very helpful in determining if a patient’s symptoms are related to significant blockages.
+Their results, while generally reliable and very useful in both the diagnosis and the prognosis of heart disease, can sometimes be misleading.

 Next step: Angiography